Preedroos/alura-books/README.md

 ### **Functionalities**

-The project itself has no functionality but to improve my skills with the technologies used.
+The page is responsive to 428px, 1024px and 1728px screen width.

 <p align="right">[ <a href="#readme-top">back to top</a> ]</p>